nextgis/docs_ngweb/source/mapstyles.rst

 Tile cache settings are described in details `in this section <https://docs.nextgis.com/docs_ngweb/source/mapstyles.html#tile-cache>`_.

 Switch to "QGIS style" tab and click "Select a file" button in the "QML file" field or drag a file to this field (see in :numref:`upload_svg_qgis_style`).
-Here, if necessary, you can select the SVG marker library resource, which contains the icon to be displayed on the web map.
+Here, if necessary, you can select the SVG marker library resource, which contains the icon to be displayed on the Web Map.

 .. figure:: _static/upload_svg_qgis_style_en.png
    :name: upload_svg_qgis_style